Vickal/MidwestDreamin/README.md

 # Midwest Dreamin Chicago
-Lightning Components , Apex and Visualforce Code for the seDreamin demo
+Lightning Components , Apex and Visualforce Code for the Midwest Dreamin demo

 <p> Below are demo components </p>